dpapathanasiou/tweet-secret/README.md

 Examples
 --------

-Suppose we want to encode the message "*Tonight we take Paris by storm*" as a series of innocuous-looking tweets.
+Suppose we want to encode the message "<b>Tonight we take Paris by storm</b>" as a series of innocuous-looking tweets.

 Let's use <a href="http://textfiles.com/etext/NONFICTION/mexico" target="_blank">The History Of The Conquest Of Mexico</a> (<a href="http://textfiles.com/etext/NONFICTION/mexico" target="_blank">http://textfiles.com/etext/NONFICTION/mexico</a>) by William Hickling Prescott on [textfiles.com](http://textfiles.com/) as the randomly selected corpus text.